ietf-wg-rpp/.github/profile/README.md

 ## Welcome 👋

-_In protocol design, perfection has been reached not when there is nothing left to add, but when there is nothing left to take away._
+_"In protocol design, perfection has been reached not when there is nothing left to add, but when there is nothing left to take away."_
--- From [RFC1925](https://datatracker.ietf.org/doc/html/rfc1925) "The Twelve Networking Truths"
+-- From [RFC1925](https://datatracker.ietf.org/doc/html/rfc1925), 'The Twelve Networking Truths'

 > [!NOTE]
 > **Announcement:** We have a [page on Wikipedia](https://en.wikipedia.org/wiki/RESTful_Provisioning_Protocol) now!
 Feel free to help improve it.